College of Business

 College of Business Internships

-All College of Business undergraduate students are encouraged to participate in an internship during their course of studies.
-College-approved internships may be taken for credit or as a transcripted non-credit activity.
+All College of Business undergraduate students are encouraged to participate in an internship during their course of studies (see the "Internships within College of Business Programs" webpage for more information).
+College-approved internships may be taken for credit or as a transcripted, non-credit activity.
 Credit internships generally involve a greater degree of faculty/staff oversight and/or peer interaction during the internship experience.
 This may take the form of internship site visits, online internship class discussions, faculty feedback on student journals, etc.

 General Internship Requirements

 - Accordingly, and in compliance with the Fair Labor Standards Act, internships at “for profit” private sector organizations must offer at least the minimum wage, and overtime compensation for hours worked over 40 in a workweek.
-Department of Labor interpretation of FLSA currently permits unpaid internships in public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation.
+Employers must communicate to the student whether the internship is paid or unpaid.
+Department of Labor interpretation of FLSA currently permits unpaid internships in public sector and non-profit charitable organizations where the intern volunteers without expectation of compensation.

 - The employer must designate and provide contact information for an internship supervisor.
 The supervisor will provide mentoring and guidance during the internship and will submit an evaluation of student performance at the end of the internship.